-Back to Thanksgiving and the turkey tryptophan myth.
 Only a few countries celebrate Thanksgiving, and just a handful of countries eat turkey in any amount, other than the USA and Canada.
 Surprisingly, 87% of English holiday dinners will include turkey, a bird that is native to North America.
-So, I guess when gobby Uncle George (loyal Chelsea football fan) starts with the turkey tryptophan tosh, you can tell him to bugger off with this article.
+So maybe your British Uncle George will tell the same turkey tryptophan myth during dinner.
+Or supper, I suppose.

-Just in case you want to impress friends and family, the other places that celebrate Thanksgiving, similar to the USA and Canada, are Liberia (which is populated by descendants of freed slaves who returned to Africa from the US), Grenada (a small English-speaking island in the Caribbean), Puerto Rico (a Spanish-speaking territory of the USA), and Norfolk Island, an Australian territory of like 1500 people.
+Anyway, in case you want to impress friends and family, the other places that celebrate Thanksgiving, similar to the USA and Canada, are Liberia (which is populated by descendants of freed slaves who returned to Africa from the US), Grenada (a small English-speaking island in the Caribbean), Puerto Rico (a Spanish-speaking territory of the USA), and Norfolk Island, an Australian territory of like 1500 people.

 For Americans, the holiday celebrates white English settlers arriving in North America.
-The tales usually include some peaceful sharing of food between the white settlers and native Americans (a nice myth without much actual historical support) prior to the first winter.
+The tales usually include some peaceful sharing of food between the white settlers and Native Americans (a nice myth without much actual historical support) prior to the first winter.

 Generally, everyone, after finishing this dinner, would want to take a long nap.
 Thus, we find the origin stories of the turkey tryptophan math.
-However, the science of eating, sleeping, turkey and tryptophan doesn’t support this myth.
+However, the science of eating, sleeping, turkey, and tryptophan doesn’t support this myth.
 Not even close.